Laboratoire-de-Chemoinformatique/SynPlanner/docs/interfaces/cli.rst

 Data download
 ---------------------------
-Reaction and molecule data needed for training retrosynthetic models and retrosynthetic planning with pre-trained models can be downloaded directly from SynPlanner.
+Reaction and molecule data needed for training retrosynthetic models and retrosynthetic planning with pre-trained models can be downloaded directly from ``SynPlanner``.
 See the purpose and description of downloaded data **here**.

 .. code-block:: bash